 As time passes and the student base and student experience and my own experience grow, there will be more offerings from the Wild Goose system (for example, the Wild Goose martial form - Dayan Palm).
 Some of the Wild Goose system is related to the internal art of Bagua and there are martial forms covering both empty hand and weapons applications.
 There are also more forms and meditations that are related to health.
 I am currently able to teach over two dozen different forms and meditations from the system.
 Grand Master Chen Chuan Gang has been very open in expanding that number.

 I have taught different Tai Chi forms in the past and on occasion I may draw from these experiences to provide examples of a particular movement or principle.
 I also draw from my own experience in Ryukyu Kempo Karate and Small Circle Jujitsu.
 It really is all one art.

 Meditation is an integral part of any internal system.
 Our class work covers both standing and seated meditation.
 We cover several modes of meditation, including sound, breath and qi movement.
 Meditation is one of the single most beneficial things you can do to relieve stress and improve your health.

 Partner work is used to take the skills from qigong and forms and use those skills to interact with the energy of a training partner.
 Our partner work is geared toward developing awareness and sensitivity as it applies to healing.

 Free Class Material

-All students have access to written and video class material on the web site.
-Class participants also have access to the online discussion forum.
+All students have access to written and video class material on the TaiChi Arts Class Facebook Group (this is a "secret" Facebook Group.
+You will receive an email invitation to join the group when you register).